SandeMC/windows-openrazer-thing/README.md

 ## Requirements

 - Windows 10/11 (64-bit)
-- .NET 9.0 Runtime (included in self-contained builds)
-- OpenRazer Win32 DLL (included)
+- Razer peripherals

 ## Installation

 ### Option 1: Pre-built Release (Recommended)

 1. Download the latest release from the [Releases](../../releases) page
-2. Extract the ZIP file
+2. Extract the ZIP file of the desired version
-3. Run `RazerController.exe`
+3. Run `WindowsOpenrazerThing.exe`

 ### Option 2: Build from Source